 This is interesting for artists and labels alike, as it means that streaming is now getting more exposure than ever.

 Two years ago I started using Spotify, immediately subscribing to a paid plan after discovering the smooth user experience, nice interface, large catalog of music and ability to stream at 320kbps MP3 quality (yeah, Netherlands mobile networks rock).

-Before, I had been an iTunes kind of guy, downloading music and synching it to my iPhone to listen on the go.
-It worked, but the process was far from optimal – because of the set-up time of downloading and migrating the files to my phone, in reality I ended up listening to the same collection of music for extended periods of time.
+Before, I had been an iTunes kind of guy, downloading music and syncing it to my iPhone to listen on the go.
+It worked, but the process was far from optimal – because of the set-up time of downloading and migrating the files to my phone, in reality, I ended up listening to the same collection of music for extended periods of time.

 The switch to Spotify reminded me of my initial migration from Windows to OSX… awkward at first but much more efficient once I got accustomed to the interface.

 I think the popularity of streaming services such as Spotify, Apple Music and even Netflix are symptoms of a new paradigm: accessibility over ownership.

 Consumers prefer easy access and a comfortable user experience over actually owning products and services.

 After all, why would you purchase CDs if you can stream high-quality music on your desktop or smartphone, with your whole collection being accessible cross-device and have the option to sync for offline listening?
 It’s simply a better user experience.